ShuweiLeung/Leetcode/String/537. Complex Number Multiplication/README.md

     The input strings will be given in the form of a+bi, where the integer a and b will both belong to the range of [-100, 100].
 And the output should be also in this form.

 ## Idea
-According to the question, the program should perform simulation of mutiplication of two complex numbers.
+According to the question, the program should perform mutiplication of two complex numbers.

 As is known, `(m + ni) * (p + qi) = m * p - n * q + (m * q + n * p)i`.
 Besides, input strings and output strings are all in the form of `a + bi`.
 Thus, using `split()` function in String class is a natural intuition to obtain `real number field` and `complex number field` respectively.